the waves of building software

 Now as soon as someone was done with one item, it would move merrily along via electrodes in the walls.

 Next came mobility, first starting with wifi connectivity and mobile hotspots allowing work to be done in more places.
 With improvements to VPN protocols, people were able to securely connect to their work environments from, well, anywhere with a connection.

 Then starting with the often overlooked blackberry, people were able to be even more mobile.
 Looking at emails and responding from golf courses, at their kids soccer match or anywhere in between.

-There's little doubt though, that the real uptick came when Steve Jobs strode out to the stage in his classic turtleneck and showed the world the first iPhone.
+There's little doubt though, that the real uptick came when Steve Jobs strode out on the stage in his classic turtleneck, and showed the first iPhone.

 Suddenly, we had a tailor made device to serve as a looking-glass to the digital realm.

 quick aside: Funny enough, Jobs didn't want to encourage developers to build apps native to the devices, his vision was for an improvement to web-protocols and frameworks that would allow for apps living on the web, with a launching point from the home tiles.
 Not creating a new ecosystem within the device itself.